W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/enquiry.md

 > ![Nardia Sullivan](/images/testimonial-pics/nardia-wff.jpg "Nardia Sullivan")
 >
-> "We are thrilled with the new Wild Frontiers Foundation website.
+> We are thrilled with the new Wild Frontiers Foundation website.
 With Wai’s expertise and eye for design we now > have a platform that offers our charity and the vulnerable communities we support a real voice.
 Wai’s ongoing
 > technical support is very much appreciated.
 He is a pleasure to work with.
 >
 > __Nardia Sullivan__, Wild Frontiers Foundation